Are pesticides harmful to humans and the environment?

 Table of contents

-As the population grows and agricultural land remains limited, it is important to ensure that farms are as productive as they can be.
+As the population grows and agricultural land remains limited, it’s important to ensure that farms are as productive as they can be.
 In modern agriculture, pesticides are critical for the productivity of farming systems and for safeguarding consumers from the ill effects of pest-damaged foods.
-However, if used in excess or incorrectly, their residues can end up on our plates and negatively impact our health.
-This article will explore what pesticides are and whether they are a cause for concern.
+It’s normal for foods to contain small pesticide residues.
+These residues are closely monitored and rarely pose a risk to consumers This article will explore what pesticides are and whether they are harmful to humans and the environment.

 What are pesticides?

 Pesticides encompass a wide range of products including herbicides, insecticides, fungicides, and more, depending on the target organism.
-Herbicides, a subset of pesticides, are specifically formulated to kill or prevent the growth of unwanted plants or weeds.
-Insecticides, another key group within the pesticide family, are used for controlling or eradicating insects that pose threats to crops, agricultural infrastructure, or human and animal health.
+Herbicides are specifically formulated to kill or prevent the growth of unwanted plants or weeds.
+Insecticides are used for controlling or eradicating insects that pose threats to crops, agricultural infrastructure, or human and animal health.
 Pesticides typically have two main components: an active ingredient that targets and kills pests, and inert ingredients, which make up the majority of the product.1 These inert ingredients can include solvents, substances that help the active ingredient adhere to surfaces, and chemicals that protect the active ingredient from sunlight damage.1

 Which foods contain pesticides?